rails/rails/guides/source/form_helpers.md

 Form Input Naming Conventions and `params` Hash
 -----------------------------------------------

+All of the form helpers described above help with generating the HTML for form elements so that the user can enter various types of input.
+How do you access the user input values in the Controller?
+The `params` hash is the answer.
+You've already seen the `params` hash in the above example.
+This section will more explicitly go over naming conventions around how form input is structured in the `params` hash.

-Values from forms can be at the top level of the `params` hash or nested in another hash.
-For example, in a standard `create` action for a Person model, `params[:person]` would usually be a hash of all the attributes for the person to create.
-The `params` hash can also contain arrays, arrays of hashes, and so on.
+The `params` hash can contain arrays and arrays of hashes.
+Values can be at the top level of the `params` hash or nested in another hash.
+For example, in a standard `create` action for a Person model, `params[:person]` will be a hash of all the attributes for the `Person` object.

-Fundamentally HTML forms don't know about any sort of structured data, all they generate is name-value pairs, where pairs are just plain strings.
-The arrays and hashes you see in your application are the result of some parameter naming conventions that Rails uses.
+Note that HTML forms don't have an inherent structure to the user input data, all they generate is name-value string pairs.
+The arrays and hashes you see in your application are the result of parameter naming conventions that Rails uses.

-### Basic Structures
+### Basic Structure

-The two basic structures are arrays and hashes.
+The two basic structures for user input form data are arrays and hashes.

 Hashes mirror the syntax used for accessing the value in `params`.
 For example, if a form contains:

 ```html
 <input id="person_name" name="person[name]" type="text" value="Henry"/>